rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Identifier Types

-Adds a new type to the Identifier list defined in Section 9.7.5 of {{I-D.ietf-acme-acme}} with the label "ip" and reference {{I-D.ietf-acme-ip}}.
+Adds a new type to the Identifier list defined in Section 9.7.5 of {{I-D.ietf-acme-acme}} with the label "ip" and reference I-D.ietf-acme-ip.

 ## Challenge Types